Phra Pathommachedi: World Heritage Site Nomination

 In 2009 Department of Fine Arts, Ministry of Culture announced a plan to promote Phra Pathommachedi to be UNESCO World Heritage Site because of the stupa's long history and its significance on Buddhism expansion in Southeast Asia and Dvaravati culture.
 Initially the government plan had been welcomed by media and general public and supported by local municipal office as well as the temple.
 However the plan caused concerns to local people around Phra Pathommachedi which located in the city center and near city central fresh market.
 Fearing that if Phra Pathommachedi becomes World Heritage Site, the market may have to relocate and the whole community may affect from management plan of UNESCO, locals started to protest the plan.
 In 2011, Department of Fine Arts organized the public hearings in Phra Pathommachedi Temple on World Heritage Site nomination, by vote only 3 persons from 200 supported the nomination.

 Geography

 Phra Pathommachedi Stupa and surrounding temple are located on the flat floodplain of Chao Phraya - Tha Chin rivers watershed.
 The land of temple has been filled up and the sewerage system has been created, but the temple complex still floods occasionally after heavy rain especially the grass fields around the stupa.
 In 1996 the temple grass fields have been cemented to prevent flood.

 Architecture

+Buddhist monks on an alms round in front of Phra Pathommachedi.

 The design of Phra Pathommachedi complex, when viewed from above, takes the form of a giant Buddhist mandala, simultaneously representing the Buddhist cosmology with Phra Pathommachedi in the center.